 Unless you have a biodegradable pillow made of organic materials like Aloe Vera, you cannot simply throw it away.
-Since most pillows are made of polyester material, they tend to end up as waste.
+Since most pillows are made of polyester material, they tend to be wasted.

 You should not throw away your pillow if at all possible.
-Check with your local recycling center or the American Textile Recycling Service to see if recycling of polyester filled pillows is possible in your area.
+Check with your local recycling center or the American Textile Recycling Service to see if recycling polyester-filled pillows are possible in your area.
 They can also be donated to animal shelters.

 There are several qualities of pillows that you can buy.
 Scientists say that you should change your pillows every six to ten months.
-However, if it is a higher quality pillow with memory foam in it, you can keep using it for up to two to three years.
+However, if it is a higher quality pillow with memory foam, you can keep using it for up to two to three years.
 Pillows usually go bad once they get lumpy or can’t retain their shape.

-The reason behind throwing away your pillow is not just because you got bored of it.
+The reason behind throwing away your pillow is not just because you got bored with it.
 More or less, most people throw away your pillow because they get old and dirty.

-Thus, you should make sure to throw away your pillow before any serious damage can be done to your health.
+Thus, it would be best to throw away your pillow before any serious damage can be done to your health.
 This is also why experts recommend that you try and wash your pillow covers at least twice a week so that any germs or bacteria can be washed away.

 However, if you think you cannot part with your pillow as soon as six months, you should wash it.
 Yes, wash the entire pillow and let it dry fully.

 On the other hand, some experts have also come up with techniques to tell you when to throw away your pillow.
 For example, one way to tell is to fold your pillow in half and release it to see whether it bounces back to its shape.
-If it stays in that folded shape, then it means the pillow has gotten mold or that it has lived its life.
+If it stays in that folded shape, it means the pillow should be thrown away.

 Need a new pillow?
 These are the top 5 bestsellers on Amazon!

 You can always give away your pillows to animal shelters.
-Animal shelters will usually take up any kind of pillow that you give them since humans are more prone to catching viruses directly from other humans, and animals are not.
+Animal shelters will usually take up any pillow you give them since humans are more prone to catching viruses from other humans, and animals are not.
 Donating a pillow for a little animal may make for a comfortable bed to sleep in.

 Nonetheless, a polyester pillow cannot be put in a recycling bin because it cannot go into a recycling plant.
 Since polyester is just another form of plastic, it cannot be decomposed through a compost plant.
-It will need to go in the trash and will have to just be thrown away.
-So, choose wisely when buying your pillows and think about how you will end up disposing of them.
+It will need to go in the trash and just be thrown away.
+So, choose wisely when buying your pillows, and think about how you will dispose of them.

 Additionally, since you cannot recycle the pillows yourself, special organizations take care of them.
-One of these organizations is called the American Textile Recycling Service, and it accepts all kinds of textile items.
+One of these organizations is the American Textile Recycling Service, which accepts all kinds of textile items.
 From bedding to pillows to carpets, they use old textiles to make new ones.

 Once you have used the pillow to its maximum capacity and you think it is about time to throw it away, but you can’t find a sustainable way to do so, you can always reuse the materials yourself.

-For example, you can use the pillow stuffing for packing while you’re moving.
-While old, the stuffing can still be very useful in making sure that your breakable items don’t break in a box while you’re moving them from one place to the other.
+For example, you can use pillow stuffing for packing while moving.
+While old, the stuffing can still be very useful in ensuring that your breakable items don’t break in a box while moving them from one place to the other.

-In fact, you can always use the stuffing of the pillow to stuff up old teddy bears, beanbags, and cushions.
+You can always use the pillow’s stuffing to stuff up old teddy bears, beanbags, and cushions.
 Through all these small ways, you can help save the environment and save up on buying additional items.
-It will also reduce your personal carbon footprint and will help you live a sustainable life.
+It will also reduce your carbon footprint and help you live a sustainable life.

 So, given that we have discussed the pillow matter to a large extent, it is safe to say that merely throwing away your pillow is not the best idea.
-Since we are living in precarious times, you should always try your best to save the environment by recycling as much as you can, and with pillows, you can definitely recycle to your heart’s desires.
+Since we live in precarious times, you should always try your best to save the environment by recycling as much as possible, and with pillows, you can recycle to your heart’s desires.